-- A Alternative optimum possible.
+- Varbl gives the name (V) and index j, for j = 1, 2, ..., n of the variable. - State gives the state of the variable (FR if neither bound is in the working set, EQ if a fixed variable, LL if on its lower bound, UL if on its upper bound, TF if temporarily fixed at its current value).
+If Value lies outside the upper or lower bounds by more than the Feasibility Tolerance (default value = $\sqrt{\epsilon}$ , where $\epsilon$ is the machine precision; see Section ), State will be ++ or respectively. - A Alternative optimum possible.
 The variable is active at one of its bounds, but its Lagrange multiplier is essentially zero.
-This means that if the variable were allowed to start moving away from its bound then there would be no change to the objective function.
+This means that if the variable were allowed to start moving away from its bound, there would be no change to the objective function.
 The values of the other free variables might change, giving a genuine alternative solution.
 However, if there are any degenerate variables (labelled D), the actual change might prove to be zero, since one of them could encounter a bound immediately.
 In either case the values of the Lagrange multipliers might also change. - D Degenerate.
 The variable is free, but it is equal to (or very close to) one of its bounds. - I Infeasible.
 The variable is currently violating one of its bounds by more than the Feasibility Tolerance.

-Value is the value of the variable at the final iteration.
+Value is the value of the variable at the final iterate.